 My husband remembered that his grandmother used to preserve mangoes that way, but in the generation of his parents already many traditional recipes were not used anymore.
 Since his childhood he hadn’t eaten anything comparable and got really excited about the flavor of the homemade pickle.
 The preserved mangoes made me wonder one more time how many recipes and how much flavor already got lost through the industrialization of our food ?

-The family of our gardener still made their own pickles as they are poor and preserving mangoes means a cheap way to enhance their diet and stock up their supplies.
+The family of our gardener still makes their own pickles as they are poor and preserving mangoes means a cheap way to enhance their diet and stock up their supplies.
 A few pieces of preserved mangoes, with rotis (flatbread) and sliced onions can be a simple but satisfying meal.

 If you don’t have a mango tree in your backyard you’ll maybe still be thinking that the recipe is pretty useless to you, but you can also preserve other vegetables in a similar way and I’ll update about that later.
 Till then I hope I maybe could inspire someone to see what’s ripe wherever you live and ask some grandmother for a recipe for how to preserve it.